 The Convertible Notes are convertible into shares of the Company's common stock.
-As of March 31, 2014, the conversion rate was 127.4733 shares of common stock per \$1,000 principal amount of Convertible Notes, which is equivalent to a conversion price of approximately \$7.84 per share of common stock.
+As of June 30, 2015, the conversion rate was 133.59 shares of common stock per \$1,000 principal amount of Convertible Notes, which is equivalent to a conversion price of approximately \$7.49 per share of common stock.
 The conversion rate is subject to adjustment upon certain events.
-Upon conversion, the Company would issue the full amount of common stock or settle the conversion cash, at its option, and retire the full amount of debt outstanding.
+Upon conversion, the Company would issue the full amount of common stock or settle the conversion in cash, at its option, and retire the full amount of debt outstanding.

 On April 4, 2013, approximately \$9 million of the Company's 8.75% Convertible Notes were converted at a price per share of \$8.159 into 1,102,093 shares of KCAP common stock.
 On September 4, 2013, the Company purchased \$2 million face value of its own Convertible Notes at a price of \$114.50, plus accrued interest.
 KCAP subsequently surrendered these notes to the note trustee for cancellation effective September 13, 2013.
+On October 9, 2014, the Company purchased approximately \$10.4 million face value of its own Convertible Notes at \$114.875 plus accrued interest.
+KCAP subsequently surrendered these notes to the trustee for cancellation.
 Due to the cash conversion option embedded in the Convertible Notes, the Company applied the guidance in ASC 470-40-20, Debt with Conversion and Other Options, and realized a loss on the extinguishment of this debt.
-For the three months ended March 31, 2014, there were no realized losses on extinguishment of debt.
-For the year ended December 31, 2013 total realized losses on extinguishment of debt were approximately \$537,000.
+For the six months ended June 30, 2015, there were no realized losses on extinguishment of debt.
 The indenture governing the Convertible Notes contains certain restrictive covenants, including compliance with certain provisions of the 1940 Act and conditions governing the undertaking of new debt.